mehulagg/gitlab/doc/administration/repository_storage_types.md

 #### Avatars

-Each file is stored in a directory that matches the `id` assign to it in the database.
+Each file is stored in a directory that matches the `id` assigned to it in the database.
 The filename is always `avatar.png` for user avatars.
 When an avatar is replaced, the `Upload` model is destroyed and a new one takes place with a different `id`.